fpsvogel/fpsvogel.com/src/_posts/2024-02-20-linkedin-posts-for-job-search-networking.md

 If you're into Ruby, definitely join [the Ruby on Rails Link community](https://www.rubyonrails.link) on Slack.

-[The Agency of Learning](https://agencyoflearning.com) is another Ruby-centric community.
-It's great if you're willing to commit time to mentor and/or be mentored.
-They aren't always accepting applications, though, so you may have to check back later.

-Last but not least, find local developer groups on Meetup.
+Find local developer groups on Meetup.
 Bonus points if there's a Ruby meetup in your area—and if there's not, then even more bonus points if you start one!

 ### 9. Visit online meetups